JesperHartsuiker/IoT-module/Antonia Dineva/reflections/reflection10/README.md

 - Incomplete Tasks: Time constraints prevented the completion of all assigned tasks, indicating a potential need for additional guidance or clarification to meet the course requirements successfully.

 - Limited Instructions: The instructions for creating the certificate lacked depth, relying heavily on screenshots, thereby hindering comprehension and replication.
-More comprehensive guidance in this aspect would prove beneficial.
+More comprehensive guidance in this aspect would prove beneficial..